pintjuk/blog/content/blog/proposal-real-container-isolation-lets-port-docker-to-sel4.md

 type = "post"

 +++
-1. about docker
+1. About docker
-2. about sel4
+2. About sel4
-3. about need for verifiable isolation
+3. About need for verifiable isolation
-4. use case
+4. Use case
-5. proposed design 1 and 2
+5. Proposed design 1 and 2
 6. Knows, unknows, learning milestones

 Normal docker: